Eyeball It Privacy Policy

 RevenueCat’s privacy policy applies to data they receive: https://www.revenuecat.com/privacy.

-Free users see banner ads on some screens, served by Google AdMob.
+Free-tier and per-tool premium users see one banner ad strip at the top of each tool screen, served by Google AdMob.
 Ads are how we keep the free tier sustainable.
-AdMob collects:
+AdMob receives:

-If you upgrade to the All Tools subscription ($4.99/year), you see no ads at all, and AdMob is never asked to collect anything from your install.
+If you upgrade to the All Tools subscription ($4.99/year), you see no ads at all, and AdMob is never asked to load.

 What we do NOT collect